Joshua-Wood39/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+    - The DOM is a programming API that allows you to build documents, navigate their structure, and add, modify, or delete elements and content.

 2. What is an event?

+    - It is an event that takes place in the DOM when triggered by an external source, or triggered programmatically.

 3. What is an event listener?

+    - It is an event trigger that--through code--tells the DOM to do something to or with an element in the DOM.

 4. Why would we convert a NodeList into an Array?

+    - If we wish to use Array Methods on a NodeList, it needs to be converted to an Array.
+A NodeList may behave like an array, but it is not.

 5. What is a component?

+    - A reusable structure within our code, ie. a Class that can take in an element and create new objects for use in the DOM (even applying sub-classes, event listeners, and new methods to these objects).

 ### Git Set up